Skip to main content

 Add credentials

-In any workflow, add a new Arca node.
-When prompted for credentials, select Arca API input field, paste your API key, and save. n8n verifies the key against your account before saving.
+When prompted for credentials, select the Arca API credential, paste your API key, and save. n8n verifies the key against your account before saving.

 Arca node (actions)